dblqr/arch/README.md

 - **Access logging**

   - Actively monitoring IAM Identity center logins.
-  - GuardDuty or a cloud SIEM of your chioce is enabled in all environments for intrusion detection.
+  - GuardDuty or a cloud SIEM of your choice is enabled in all environments for intrusion detection.
   - Alerting on failed AWS API attempts.
   - Root AWS user activity monitored and not in use.
   - 2FA enabled for the root user.